Rickard Karlsson - Homepage

 About me

 I am a final-year PhD candidate at TU Delft supervised by Jesse Krijthe and Marcel Reinders in the Pattern Recognition Laboratory.
-As part of my PhD, I was also a visiting graduate student at Harvard University where I worked with Issa Dahabreh in the CAUSALab.
-Morever, I spent three months as a machine learning scientist intern at Booking.com in Amsterdam.
+As part of my PhD, I was also a visiting graduate student at Harvard University, working with Issa Dahabreh in the CAUSALab.
+Morever, I spent some time as a machine learning scientist intern at Booking.com in Amsterdam.

 As I expect to graduate by the end of 2025, I am actively seeking research positions in academia and industry.